The Ultimate Guide to Backpacking Clothes - What To Pack

 What to Hike In

-There are a few options for material, but I recommend wool or synthetic.
-These two fabrics are quick to dry and quite durable.
-Personally, I opt for wool base-layers to sleep in (more on sleepwear below) and synthetic clothing to hike in during the day.
+Personally, I opt for wool base-layers to sleep in (more on sleepwear below) and polyester clothing to hike in during the day.

-Other options for hiking clothes are synthetic t-shirts or tank tops, but just make sure you pack enough sunscreen to protect yourself.
+Other options for hiking clothes are synthetic t-shirts or tank tops, but just make sure you pack enough sunscreen to protect yourself throughout your entire trip.

 If it’s too cold for shorts, I usually wear synthetic workout leggings - they dry fast and I find these to be the most comfortable option.